Our 2018 local organizers:

 Molly Gasperini is a burgeoning genome scientist from the University of Washington, where she spends her time trying to develop '-omics' technology.

-Will Chen is a graduate student in the Quantitative Ecology and Resource Management program at the University of Washington.
-His research focuses on using statistical analyses and mathematical models to improve freshwater fish conservation in dammed rivers without marginalizing societal needs for water.
+Will Chen is a recent graduate of the Quantitative Ecology and Resource Management program at the University of Washington.
+His research focused on using statistical analyses and mathematical models to design river flows below large dams that would benefit freshwater fish conservation while minimizing water conflicts between nature and people.
+He now works for The Nature Conservancy on communicating their work through social media, blogs, and mini-features.
 Will is also passionate about games and designs games for climate change communication and education.